 NOTE: carbs include vegetables.
 All carbs are not bad.
 Everything that is not a protein or a fat is a carb.

 And most people report feeling great on keto.
 The diet forces you to ditch processed, refined foods, simple carbs, and junk food.
 No sugar, booze, or Cheetos.
 And that single change is a good thing: You’re eating more whole foods.
 Keto encourages consumption of free-range animals and wild caught seafood, good fats, bone broths, organ meats, and fermented foods.
-But it’s still minimal carbs at around 30 grams per day total carbs or less (equivalent to one sweet potato) and no grains or legumes.
+And although keto diets exist on a spectrum (some drastically limit plant carbs while others get a pretty good diversity), it’s still minimal carbs at around 30 grams per day total carbs or less (equivalent to one sweet potato) and no grains or legumes.
 Not everyone (especially women) does well on such a low carb plan.

 Here’s the thing though: some of those benefits, while they sound wonderful, are still hypothetical.
 For example, while the ketogenic diet does work for short term weight loss, WHY it works is still a hypothesis (see carbohydrate-insulin hypothesis).
 There are no long term studies and no solid evidence that keto diets are beneficial for weight loss and lipid improvements in the LONG TERM. (side note: I did find this recent study on a small group of obese patients following a very low calorie ketogenic diet over a period of 2 years.
 They had continued weight loss success, but I did not see any info on other health markers in the study.
 This also suggests that obese people would fare better on keto as long as they still have weight to lose and are using the diet for this purpose).